 All hubs can contain a pre-defined number of message queues, either journaled or non-journaled.
-The hub is created in protected memory to prevent accidental "corruption" of the Hub's information.
+The hub is created in protected memory, so as to not allow someone to accidentally "damage" its information.

 An example of a hub on a node.
 This shows the mapping of the Journaled space to a container disk file, and how a replicating message queue can write to messages within a hub.